How to Calculate and Pay Self-employment Taxes

 How Do Self-Employment Taxes Affect My Personal 1040 Tax Bill?

 Your self-employment taxes are added to your income taxes on your personal income tax return.

 First, calculate the amount of your self-employment taxes, based on your business net income.
 Then, add these taxes to the total taxes owed.
 Your total tax bill includes both self-employment taxes and income taxes owed.

 Self-employment taxes, like income taxes, aren't withheld from your income as a business owner.
-So you must pay these taxes at tax time.
-If the amount of tax owed is too much, the IRS can penalize you for underpayment.
+So you must pay these taxes at tax time, through your personal tax return.

-The way to avoid these penalties is to pay estimated taxes.
+But he IRS doesn't want to wait until tax time to collect your self-employment tax.
+You may need to pay self-employment taxes and taxes on your business income quarterly, to avoid penalties.
+The way to avoid penalties is to pay estimated taxes.
 You can do a rough calculation and pay these taxes quarterly: April 15, July 15, September 15, and January 15 of the following year.

 As a self-employed business owner, it is important to understand your payment obligations in accordance with U.S. tax laws.
-Make sure that you accurately report any self-employment taxes so there are no surprises.
+Make sure that you accurately report and your self-employment taxes so there are no surprises.